ocaml/ocaml.org/data/tutorials/getting-started/2_01_toplevel.md

 In the code snippet above, `2 + 2;;` is the user's input, and `- : int = 4` is the output of OCaml.

 If you need to amend the code before hitting `Enter`, you can use your keyboard's right and left arrows to move inside the text.
 The up and down arrows allow navigation through previously evaluated expressions.
 Typing `Enter` without a double semicolon `;;` will create a new line, so you can write multiple-line expressions this way.

 Commands beginning with a hash character `#`, such as `#quit` or `#help`, are not evaluated by OCaml; they are interpreted as commands by UTop.

 You're now ready to hack with UTop!
 If you hit any issue with the toplevel, don't hesitate to [ask on Discuss](https://discuss.ocaml.org/).

+>  Note: The double semicolon `;;` is also a valid token in the OCaml syntax outside the toplevel.
+In OCaml source code, it is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)), i.e., it does not trigger any behaviour, so it is ignored by the compiler.
+If your intention is to compile or interpret files as scripts, double semicolons can and should be avoided when writing in OCaml.
+Leaving them does not raise errors, but they are useless.
+The compiler tolerates them to allow copy-paste from UTop to a file without having to remove them.